morete/kubevirt-basics-training/content/en/docs/01/11_kubevirt-configuration.md

 | KubeVirt                         | kubevirt   |
 | Containerized Data Impoter (CDI) | cdi        |

-As the configuration and the required feature flags are subject to change we are referencing them on every section.
+As the configuration and the required feature flags are subject to change we do not highlight them on every section.

 ### Emulation

 This cluster is using emulation.
+This has an impact on the VM performance.
 ```yaml
 apiVersion: kubevirt.io/v1
 kind: KubeVirt